 Why Undergo A Minimally Invasive Spine Surgery?

-A minimally invasive spine surgery is safer and more effective compared to the traditional procedure.
-The latest precision techniques of a minimally invasive spine surgery indeed serve as an excellent alternative for patients with chronic spine problems.
+Minimally invasive spine surgery is safer and more effective than the traditional procedure.
+The latest precision techniques of a minimally invasive spine surgery serve as an excellent alternative for patients with chronic spine problems.

-The procedure lasts for a few hours and since a small incision is made, the chances of an infection are reduced.
-It is solely a surgeon’s duty to display a great amount of professionalism during the procedure in order to obtain the desired goals.
+The procedure lasts a few hours, and the chances of infection are reduced since a small incision is made.
+A surgeon must display great professionalism during the procedure to obtain the desired goals.

-The procedure is also painless since it is conducted under general anaesthesia.
-At the end of the surgery, the wound is stitched and a bandage will be applied.
-A patient is monitored in a recovery ward after which discharged.
-Having woken up, the nurses will help you move around a little bit.
+The procedure is also painless since it is conducted under general anesthesia.
+The wound is stitched at the end of the surgery, and a bandage will be applied.
+A patient is monitored in a recovery ward, after which discharged.
+Having woken up, the nurses will help you move around slightly.

-Some patients may experience more pain because of muscle spasms or an inflammation.
-Care is required in the first two weeks and you will be withheld from driving, cycling, or operating any machinery until further notice.
+Some patients may experience more pain because of muscle spasms or inflammation.
+Care is required in the first two weeks, and you will be withheld from driving, cycling, or operating any machinery until further notice.